powsybl/powsybl-tutorials/metrix/src/main/README.md

   consumption
 #### Results and Analysis:

-As a reminder, before this modification, without the parades, Metrix had to make curative group adjustments on the first two steps of
+As a reminder, before this modification, without the parades, Metrix had to make curative unit adjustments on the first two steps of
 time: he lowered the generation on SW and raised the generation on SE.
 The results by allowing the consumption of SE to move with a cost of 10 euros/MW are: